Luo Huan: 2018

-In the team final, Luo competed only on vault and uneven bars, contributing to China's team gold medal.
+In the team final, Luo competed only in vault and uneven bars, contributing to China's team gold medal.
 In the uneven bars final, she performed a strong routine to win the silver medal behind teammate Liu Tingting and ahead of North Korean Jon Jang Mi.
 Luo's team gold and two individual silver medals made her the third most decorated female artistic gymnast of the Games, behind Kim Su-jong (four medals) and teammate Chen Yile (three gold medals).

 In October, Luo was named to the Chinese team for the World Championships in Doha, Qatar along with the other members of the Asian Games team (Chen Yile, Liu Tingting, Zhang Jin, and Liu Jinru) as well as alternate Du Siyu.
 In qualifications, Luo competed in the all-around along with Chen and Zhang.
 She qualified into the all-around final in ninth place ahead of Chen and into the uneven bars final in fourth place, and qualified with the Chinese team in third place into the team final.
-In the team final, Luo competed on uneven bars, where she delivered the fourth-highest score of the day, and on vault, similar to her contribution at the Asian Games.
+In the team final, Luo competed in uneven bars, where she delivered the fourth-highest score of the day, and in vault, similar to her contribution at the Asian Games.
 However, she also stepped in to compete floor exercise following Liu Jinru's struggles in qualification on the apparatus, delivering a clean routine to help lead China to the bronze medal behind the United States and Russia.
 This marked Luo's first medal at the World Championships.

 In the all-around final, Luo hit all four of her routines to place ninth.
-She performed strongly on uneven bars and balance beam, recording the fifth-highest and seventh-highest scores, respectively, but was held back by lower scores on the other two events.
+She performed strongly in uneven bars and balance beam, recording the fifth-highest and seventh-highest scores, respectively, but was held back by lower scores in the other two events.
 Of the top twelve competitors, only Luo, Chen Yile, and Nina Derwael competed a full-twisting Yurchenko vault, with the other nine competitors performing significantly more difficult vaults including the double-twisting Yurchenko (Baitova), the handspring layout full, the handspring layout 1.5 (Chusovitina) and the roundoff half-turn layout double full (Biles).
-Luo also placed the lowest on floor exercise of the top twelve competitors.
+Luo also placed the lowest in floor exercise of the top twelve competitors.
 In the uneven bars final, Luo performed a strong routine and placed fourth behind Derwael, Simone Biles, and Elisabeth Seitz, ultimately missing the podium by one tenth.